 2. talk about your emotions with familiar people

 Putting emotions into words can be incredibly liberating.
-Surely there is a person in your environment who deserves your complete trust.
+Surely there is also a person in your environment who deserves your unreserved trust.
 This could be your partner, your best friend, your adult child or a parent.
-Talk to this person and get honest feedback about how you are dealing with your emotions.
-A (trusted) outsider can mirror this much better than you can.
+Talk to this person and get honest Feedback on how you deal with your emotions.
+A (trusted) outsider can mirror this much better than you yourself.

 3. you decide about your thoughts

 Remember our example above: emotions do not arise outside of you, but within you.
 Accordingly, you decide what you allow to come to you and in what way you interpret certain things.
 Breaking through destructive thought structures is not always easy.
 In the first step, a personality test can provide information about recurring patterns of behavior and thoughts.